joao-borrego/gap/README.md

 ### Examples

-Check out the [examples] to check out what you can achieve with these plugins.
+Check out the [examples] and see what you can achieve with these plugins.

 ### Dependencies